-In this article, I’ll explain what the UV index is, how it’s measured, and what levels are best for tanning.
+In this guide, I’ll explain what the UV index is, how it’s measured, and what levels are best for tanning.
 I’ll also provide tips on calculating optimal tanning times based on your skin type, using sunscreen, and protective clothing.
 My goal is to help you enjoy the sun’s warmth while avoiding sun damage.
 Let’s dive in!

 What Is the UV Index?